 What is Venator's Together Fund?

-Venator’s Together Fund will award 40 grants of £250 to North East-based groups and organisations that inspire great teamwork.
+Venator’s Together Fund launched in July 2018 to award 40 grants to North East-based groups and organisations that inspire great teamwork.
 The fund is open to grassroots sports clubs, Ofsted registered education providers, community and not-for-profit groups, and social enterprises.

-Could your group or organisation benefit from a £250 boost?
-If so, review our eligibility guidelines and submit your application before midnight on Friday 31 August 2018.How it works
+Review our eligibility guidelines and submit your application before midnight on Friday 25 October 2019.How it works

 How it works